Did you know you one single card can get a free vacation? Learning how to travel…

 With the Chase Sapphire Preferred you earn 1X point on all purchases.

-When you use your card everywhere travel rewards points add up quick.
+When you use your card everywhere travel rewards points add up quickly.

 Pro-tip: You can scale and earn unlimited miles and points without spending a lot of money.